 OneSearch combines most of the library's resources into a single database.
 Rather than search databases separately, you can do just "one search."
 OneSearch includes articles, books, ebooks, and more.
 (EBSCO)

 Sometimes, Google Scholar will have links to articles that we may not have.
 Many results will link you to the full-text articles if you are on campus.
 Some of the results will not be available online.
 Use Interlibrary Loan to request them.

 Covers scholarly, government, and popular sources on all aspects of human impact to the environment, including: global climate change, green building, pollution, sustainable agriculture, renewable energy, recycling, and more.
 (EBSCO)

-Find articles from over 1,200 journals covering medicine, exercise science, nursing, gerontology, biological sciences, and more.
-Most titles include full-text from 1995-present.
+Find articles from high quality journals covering medicine, exercise science, nursing, gerontology, biological sciences, and more.
 (Elsevier)

 Note: When you search ScienceDirect, you are searching all Elsevier journals--including those to which Cal U does not have full-text access!
 If you want to limit your search to only those available in full-text, look for and check the "Refine by: Subscribed journals" option to the left of your search results.

 Provides access to CAS databases from the American Chemical Society.
 This is the premier database for researching chemistry and the life sciences (including biochemistry, biology, pharmacology, medicine, etc.).
 NOTE: You must create an account to use SciFinder!
 Click on "more..." to learn how.

 Search the full-text of millions of books.
 Use as a "discovery" tool to find books on your topic.
 Books in the public domain (generally, pre-1923) are available full-text.
 Newer books offer limited viewing--from many pages to nothing.Note: This is just for books (and some magazines).
 To find scholarly articles, use Google Scholar.